JordiCarreraVentura/clustexts/README.md

+# Clustexts

-# ClustextsPerforms k-means clustering on a collection of texts.
+**Last updated: 13th March, 2025**Performs k-means clustering on a collection of texts.
 It automates the selection of `k` by running the elbow method implicitly.
 The algorithm only expects the range of minimum and maximum values for `k` (default to 2 and 20, respectively).

 Texts are encoded using a TFIDF Bag-of-Words representation.
 Optionally, Truncated Singular Value Decomposition can be used to reduce the dimensionality of the resulting matrix and project the topology onto an embedded space, for improved data compression and schema generalization.

-The call to returns an iterator containing the cluster identifiers associated with each input document.## DependenciesEnsure you have the following packages installed:
+The call to an initialized and fitted instance of this object returns an iterator containing the cluster identifiers associated with each input document.## DependenciesEnsure you have the following packages installed:
 ```
 matplotlib==3.10.1
 numpy==2.2.3